World Civility Index – Improve Youth’s Soft Skills, with Standardized Credentialing as Proof

 2.)
 Evaluation in 2019 indicated a 20% increase in hiring rate for those with the basic, written IITTI exam for Business ‘Level 1’ certification.

-More evaluation will be done towards the end of the second, 3-year initiative in 2025.
+Evaluation at the end of the second, 3-year initiative in 2025 confirmed the same.

 ISSTA (International Soft Skills Trainer Accreditation), Orange Consortium, Greenwood Multimedia Corporation Canada

-Current new 3-year initiative from June 2022 onward is to aim for 200,000 young people in earning 'World Civility Index' credential as proof so that they can show to future employers.
+Second new 3-year initiative from June 2022 onward is to aim for 200,000 young people in earning 'World Civility Index' credential as proof so that they can show to future employers.
+(Completed 2025.)

 Goal 4